-Dr. Timothy Johanson: I think that’s very true.
-We talk about allowing your kid to climb an apple tree, but you have to be willing to allow them to fall and break their arm.
+Dr. Timothy Johanson: We talk about allowing your kid to climb an apple tree, but you have to be willing to allow them to fall and break their arm.
+And that-

-Timothy: Because they need to learn how to climb an apple tree, too.
+Dr. Johanson: Because they need to learn how to climb an apple tree too.

 John: And it’s not just moms.
-I remember, Jim, I’m a firstborn, so I… and I grew up.
-My dad was … was in management at a paper mill and so, safety was always, you know, in any manufacturing situation, safety’s a big deal.
+I, I remember, Jim, I’m a firstborn, so I… and I grew up, my dad was, uh, was in management at a paper mill, and so safety was always, you know, in any manufacturing situation, safety’s a big deal, so-

 Jim: Hard hats.

-John: I was not in favor of the boys climbing trees and Dena was like, “Oh, what’s the worst that can happen?”
-So (Laughter)—
+John: … I was not in favor of the boys climbing trees and Dena was like, “Oh, what’s the worst that can happen (laughing)?”
+So-

-Jim: Well, let me formally welcome you back to the program.
+Jim: Yeah, shoe’s on the other foot, I like that.
+Well, let me formally welcome you back to the program.

-Jim: I thought the last conversation was very interesting, engaging.
-As we talked about a moment ago, these things that cause us pain, that cause us suffering, I mean, the book of Romans right there, Paul says it, right-
+Jim: Um, I thought the last conversation was very, uh, interesting, engaging.
+As we talked about a moment ago, these things that, uh, cause us pain, that cause us suffering, I mean, the book of Romans, right there, Paul says it, right-

-Michael: And that’s just where it leads from.
-If you looked at Romans 5 backwards, you’d say, the goal is to have hope in adversity and where does that come from?
+Michael: And that’s where, just where it leads from.
+If you looked at Romans 5 backwards, you’d say the goal is to have hope in adversity.
+And where does that come from?
 Character.
 Where does that come from?
 Perseverance.
 And where does that come from?
 Suffering.
-So, suffering is the first step to getting towards what we all want, which is character and hope in adversity.
+So suffering is the first step to getting towards what we all want, which is character and hope in adversity.

-Jim: Michael, that … it’s laid out right in Scripture there but you know how foreign a concept that sounds to a Western ear?
+Jim: Uh, Michael, that, it, it’s laid out right in Scripture there.
+But you know how foreign a concept that sounds to a Western ear?

 Michael: And what we’re learning is that it’s very dangerous to try to keep your child too safe.